 Focus on the problem, not the solution.

-I just spent about a half an hour looking for a photo sleeve for a baby album.
+I just spent about a half an hour looking online for replacement photo sleeves for a baby album that sits on a shelf in my office.
 I needed to do this because the sleeve was torn.

 How often do you get fixated on the solution to a problem that you stop actually thinking about the problem you’re trying to solve?